ShunichiroT/EasiGP/README.md

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) if you don't already have it, and make sure it's running.
 2. Open a terminal (**Command Prompt** or **PowerShell** on Windows; **Terminal** on Mac/Linux).
-3. Pull the image directly from Docker Hub - see "Getting the image file" above for the exact tag to use in place of `v1`/`v1_light` below:
+3. Pull the image directly from Docker Hub - see "Getting the image file" above for the exact tag to use in place of `<version>`/`<version>_light` below:
-   - Full version: `docker pull shunichirot/easigp:v1`
+   - Full version: `docker pull shunichirot/easigp:<version>`
-   - Light version: `docker pull shunichirot/easigp:v1_light`
+   - Light version: `docker pull shunichirot/easigp:<version>_light`

    This downloads several gigabytes, so it can take a while the first time - you only need to repeat it when a new version is released.
 4. Run it:
    - Full version:
      ```
-     docker run -p 8501:8501 -it -e CLAUDE_CODE_OAUTH_TOKEN=YOUR TOKEN shunichirot/easigp:v1 streamlit run main_app.py --server.address=0.0.0.0 --server.port=8501
+     docker run -p 8501:8501 -it -e CLAUDE_CODE_OAUTH_TOKEN=YOUR TOKEN shunichirot/easigp:<version> streamlit run main_app.py --server.address=0.0.0.0 --server.port=8501
      ```
    - Light version:
      ```
-     docker run -p 8501:8501 -it shunichirot/easigp:v1_light streamlit run main_app.py --server.address=0.0.0.0 --server.port=8501
+     docker run -p 8501:8501 -it shunichirot/easigp:<version>_light streamlit run main_app.py --server.address=0.0.0.0 --server.port=8501
      ```
    (If port 8501 is already in use on your machine, change *both* `8501`s before the colon-separated pair, e.g. `-p 8502:8501`, and use that new port number in the next step instead.)
 5. Once you see EasiGP's own startup messages in the terminal, open your browser and go to `http://localhost:8501` (or whichever port you chose in step 4).
 6. When you're done, press `Ctrl+C` in the terminal to stop the container.

-Any files EasiGP creates (results, generated networks, etc.) live inside the container and are lost when it stops, unless you mount a folder from your own computer into it - add `-v "PATH ON YOUR COMPUTER":/workspace/data` to the `docker run` command above (before `shunichirot/easigp:v1`) to keep a folder in sync, e.g. `-v "$(pwd)/data":/workspace/data` on Mac/Linux or `-v "${PWD}\data":/workspace/data` in PowerShell.
+Any files EasiGP creates (results, generated networks, etc.) live inside the container and are lost when it stops, unless you mount a folder from your own computer into it - add `-v "PATH ON YOUR COMPUTER":/workspace/data` to the `docker run` command above (before `shunichirot/easigp:<version>`) to keep a folder in sync, e.g. `-v "$(pwd)/data":/workspace/data` on Mac/Linux or `-v "${PWD}\data":/workspace/data` in PowerShell.

 #### For HPC, using Apptainer

 Apptainer builds a **sandbox** - an extracted, folder-based copy of the image - then runs EasiGP from that sandbox.
 Do this once; you can reuse the same sandbox for every future session.

 1. Log in to your HPC and make sure Apptainer is available (try `apptainer --version`; if that fails, check your HPC's documentation for how to load it, e.g. `module load apptainer`).
-2. Build the sandbox - see "Getting the image file" above for the exact tag to use in place of `v1`/`v1_light` below.
+2. Build the sandbox - see "Getting the image file" above for the exact tag to use in place of `<version>`/`<version>_light` below.
 There are two ways to do this, depending on whether your HPC's login node has outbound internet access (many do; some, especially compute nodes, don't):

    **a.
 Directly from Docker Hub (simplest - try this first):**
    ```
    mkdir -p /scratch/user/$USER/EasiGP
-   apptainer build --sandbox /scratch/user/$USER/EasiGP docker://shunichirot/easigp:v1
+   apptainer build --sandbox /scratch/user/$USER/EasiGP docker://shunichirot/easigp:<version>
    ```
-   (Light version: replace both `EasiGP` in the paths with `EasiGP_light`, and `v1` with `v1_light`.)
+   (Light version: replace both `EasiGP` in the paths with `EasiGP_light`, and `<version>` with `<version>_light`.)
 If this works, skip straight to step 3 below.

    **b.
 Via a `.tar` file (if step a fails, or your login node has no internet access):**
    - On a *different* computer that has both internet access and Docker installed - your own laptop is usually easiest - download and re-package the image as a single file:
      ```
-     docker pull shunichirot/easigp:v1
+     docker pull shunichirot/easigp:<version>
-     docker save -o EasiGP.tar shunichirot/easigp:v1
+     docker save -o EasiGP.tar shunichirot/easigp:<version>
      ```
-     (Light version: use `v1_light` and name the file `EasiGP_light.tar` instead.)
+     (Light version: use `<version>_light` and name the file `EasiGP_light.tar` instead.)
 This file will be several gigabytes - the same size as the image itself.
    - Transfer that `.tar` file to your HPC account (e.g. via `scp`/`rsync`, or your HPC's own file-transfer tool) - it doesn't need to go anywhere special, just somewhere in your own storage.
    - Build the sandbox from it:
      ```